chrthomsen/pygrametl/docs/examples/dimensions.rst

 -------------
 :class:`.BulkDimension` is a dimension optimized for high throughput when inserting rows and fast lookups.
 This is done by inserting rows in bulk from a file while using an in-memory cache for lookup.
-To support this the RDBMS are not allowed to modify the rows in any way, as this would make the cache and the database table inconsistent.
+To support this the RDBMS is not allowed to modify the rows in any way, as this would make the cache and the database table inconsistent.
 Another aspect of :class:`.BulkDimension` is that :meth:`.BulkDimension.update` and :meth:`.BulkDimension.getbyvals` calls